apptools-lab/AppWorks/extensions/iceworks-material-helper/README.md

 ## More

-See the [Iceworks](https://marketplace.visualstudio.com/items?itemName=iceworks-team.iceworks) to know more features.
+This Extension power by [Iceworks Team](https://marketplace.visualstudio.com/publishers/iceworks-team), it's part of the Iceworks, see [Iceworks](https://marketplace.visualstudio.com/items?itemName=iceworks-team.iceworks) to know more features.